Joe Spinell: 1980 to 1982: leading man in horror films and subsequent films

 Although primarily known as a character actor, Spinell co-wrote, co-produced, and starred in his first lead role as a serial killer in the 1980 film Maniac, the psychological slasher film directed by William Lustig.

-Also in 1980, he acted in Curtis Hanson's The Little Dragons, William Friedkin's Cruising, William Peter Blatty'sThe Ninth Configuration, Bernard L. Kowalski's Nightside, Stuart Rosenberg's Brubaker, Brian G. Hutton's The First Deadly Sin, and Jonathan Demme's Melvin and Howard.
+Also in 1980, he acted in Curtis Hanson's The Little Dragons, William Friedkin's Cruising, William Peter Blatty's The Ninth Configuration, Bernard L. Kowalski's Nightside, Stuart Rosenberg's Brubaker, Brian G. Hutton's The First Deadly Sin, and Jonathan Demme's Melvin and Howard.

 In 1981, Spinell had a supporting role in the Sylvester Stallone action film Nighthawks, and Richard Elfman's Forbidden Zone.

 In 1982, he acted in National Lampoon's Movie Madness, Night Shift, Monsignor, and One Down, Two to Go.

-That year he starred in David Winters's horror comedy The Last Horror Film, co-starring Caroline Munro.
-It played in film festivals, at the Saturn Awards it received nominations, and at the Sitges Film Festival it was part of their official selection, and won best cinematography.
+That year he starred in David Winters's horror comedy The Last Horror Film, co-starring and reuniting him with Caroline Munro.
+It played in film festivals, where it won and received several nominations.
+The film is praised for its unique blend of self-reflexive horror, humor, and inventive filmmaking.
+Critics highlight its avant-garde approach.
+Joe Spinell's performance is widely celebrated as the heart of the film, with his real-life mother adding charm.
+The movie is described as an entertaining and nostalgic treat for horror fans.
+Many regard it as a standout in Spinell’s career and a cult classic of the genre.
+Morgan Elektra of Dread Central said "Spinell’s performance is really the lynchpin of the whole film" and "I can’t think of a single frame where he wasn’t completely selling the role".